What is this website?

 Discussion #

 The hexalateral is given in the figure by $abca'b'c'$.
 The six vertices are the intersection points $\{ab, bc, ca', a'b', b'c', c'a\}$.
-Their joining lines are $a'' = bc \wedge b'c'$, etc. These three lines always have a common point!
+The joining lines of opposite vertices are $a'' = bc \vee b'c'$, etc. These three lines have a common point.